Skulltrail192/One-Core-API-Tools/Deployment/Output/Readme.txt

-This folder will be used to place created iso
+This folder contains outputs, including "ISO" folder, what is placed the Windows DVD created ISO